securesean/PSP/README.md

 As normal computer user, I've always been a little miffed that I don't have a basic awareness of who is remotely accessing/scanning/attacking my machine.
 So I created this program to simply notify me of the most obvious events I would want to know about.

 ## How to Compile:
-- CompRight click on the project in the "Solution Explorer" and choose, "Manage NuGet Packages" and install, "Microsoft.Toolkit.Uwp.Notifications"
+- Right click on the project in the "Solution Explorer" and choose, "Manage NuGet Packages" and install, "Microsoft.Toolkit.Uwp.Notifications"
 - Right click and "Run as Admin"

 ## Features: